RESOURCES

 Additional reading

-- The Lancet Countdown on health and climate change (2021) - The Lancet
+- The Lancet Countdown on health and climate change (2021)

 - How climate change affects your health: infographics – American Public Health Association (APHA)